valeksan/CoreTemplate/README.md

 ## Prerequisites

-- Qt6.x (tested with 6.10.2, but theoretically it can also work on Qt5)
+- Qt6.x (Tested on version 6.10.2 on Windows 10, but it should theoretically work on Qt5)
 - C++20 compatible compiler

 ## Basic Example